Saranshmalik/react-native-zendesk/README.md

     })
 ```

 Step 3.
-When you want to show up the chat dialog use the following code :
+Show the UI based on what SDK you want to use
+### Chat SDK
+** To use chat sdk without answer bot, please add `chatOnly: true` in this method
 ```
     ZendeskChat.startChat({
       name: user.full_name,